pansanity666/panxiao.github.io/index.md

 - Ph.D.
 College of Computer Science and Technology, Zhejiang University, 2021-Now

 ## Miscs
-I started to learn to play ErHu (one of the most ancient Chinese traditional instruments) when I was 4 years old, taught by my father.
+I started to learn to play ErHu (one of the most ancient Chinese traditional instruments, Chinese version of Violin) when I was 4 years old, taught by my father.
 I was the head of Wenqin National Orchestra of Zhejiang University, where I spent 6 enjoyable and appreciatable years and made many friends for life.